jesseflorig/jesseflorig/README.md

 Since 2017, I've also been in cyber security in the [ANG](https://www.goang.com/)

 ### I'm especially interested in
-- ♿️ Web A11y
+- ♿️ web a11y
 - 🌩 serverless architecture
+- 🤖 machine learning
 - 👁 computer vision
-- 🛠 exploit development
+- 🤹 c2 infrastructure